photo: Joop Brinkkemper

 The hormone experiments raise issues in the control of behavioral variation.
-Measurement of circulating testosterone levels from captives, suggest that territorial and non-territorial males differ in their hormonal profiles (Tawna Morgan and Sasha Kitaysky, Univ Alaska Fairbanks).
-Further studies of this are continuing. [ Back to top]
+Measurement of circulating testosterone levels from captives, show that that the three male morphs differ in their androgen profiles during the breeding season (Tawna Morgan, M.Sc., Univ Alaska Fairbanks, and the Keupper et al. paper in Nature Genetics). [ Back to top]

 In contrast to most other birds, male Ruffs are silent during their lek displays.
 The function of identifying themselves appears to have been transferred to a visual modality for which variation is transmitted genetically (Lank and Dale 2001, Auk 118:759-765), rather than by voice.
 Our pedigree data show that plumage variation is also inherited, although explicit models have not yet been developed.